Azure/iot-plugandplay-models/README.md

 dmr-client expand --local-repo .
 ```

 The default `--local-repo` value is the current directory.
-Be sure to specifiy the root for `--local-repo`.
+Be sure to specify the root for `--local-repo`.

 ```bash
 dmr-client expand